telerik/winforms-docs/scheduler/fundamentals/scheduler-ruler.md

 # Scheduler Ruler

-The ruler in RadScheduler is used to show the time intervals of the current view.
+The ruler in __RadScheduler__ is used to show the time intervals of the current view.

-##

 The ruler has various properties which can be used to modify its appearance.
-Below you can see examples for the most useful of these properties.
+The examples below demonstrate the various behaviors of the ruler.
 The ruler can be accessed as follows:

 {{source=..\SamplesCS\Scheduler\Fundamentals\Ruler.cs region=GetRuller}}
 {{source=..\SamplesVB\Scheduler\Fundamentals\Ruler.vb region=GetRuller}}